‘Call Of Duty’ 2017: ‘Infinite Warfare’ Sequel Will Be Set In London During WW2

 The sequel to last year’s release of Call of Duty: Infinite Warfare will be released in 2017 and set in London during one of the great world wars, according to a group of observant fans.
-The next Call of Duty game, made by Sledgehammer Games, will follow in the footsteps of Battlefield 1, which released last year and takes place during World War 1.
+The next Call of Duty game, made by Sledgehammer Games, will follow in the footsteps of Battlefield 1, which released last year and takes place during World War I.

 According to the Daily Star, following a tweet shared by developer Sledgehammer Games on New Years Day, fans have come to the conclusion that the next Call of Duty game will be heading back to the past.
 The tweet features a snippet of an old engine in action, which fans believe to be a stream train from a bygone era.
 As the dials on the train switch to 2017, the chimes of London’s Big Ben can be heard in the background, suggesting the next game in the series will take place in the British capital.
 That being said, it’s worth remembering that fans are currently only working on assumptions taken from the short clip.